Byte-token Enhanced Language Models for Temporal Point Processes Analysis: Experiments

 \subsection{Baselines}

-(1) \textbf{Neural Hawkes Process (NHP)}~\citep{mei2017neural}: NHP employs a continuous-time LSTM to encode the temporal and type information of historical events.
+We employ several previous works as baselines for comparison. \begin{itemize} \item \textbf{Neural Hawkes Process (NHP)}~\citep{mei2017neural}: NHP employs a continuous-time LSTM to encode the temporal and type information of historical events.
 The resulting history embedding is used to model the conditional intensity function.
-This model cannot handle event descriptions or generate event descriptions.

-(2) \textbf{Self-Attentive Hawkes Process (SAHP)}~\citep{zhang2020self}: SAHP encodes the temporal and type information of historical events, models long-range dependencies through self-attention mechanism, and uses the history embedding to model the conditional intensity function.
-This model cannot handle event descriptions or generate event descriptions.
+This model cannot handle or generate event descriptions. \item \textbf{Self-Attentive Hawkes Process (SAHP)}~\citep{zhang2020self}, \textbf{Transformer Hawkes Process (THP) and Attentive Neural Hawkes Process (AttNHP)}~\citep{zuo2020transformer}: SAHP, THP and AttNHP all encode historical events through self-attention mechanism, and uses the history embedding to model the conditional intensity function.
+They cannot handle or generate event descriptions. \item \textbf{Intensity-free TPP (IFTPP)}~\citep{shchur2019intensity}: IFTPP directly modeling the conditional distribution of inter-event intervals similar to our work.
+This model cannot handle event descriptions or generate event descriptions. \item \textbf{TPP-LLM (TinyLlama-1.1B)}~\citep{liu2024tpp}: TPP-LLM integrates LLMs with TPPs by directly utilizing textual event type descriptions and incorporating temporal embeddings with parameter-efficient fine-tuning.
+While it can process textual descriptions for prediction tasks, it cannot generate future event descriptions.

-(3) \textbf{Transformer Hawkes Process (THP)}~\citep{zuo2020transformer}: THP is a contemporaneous work of SAHP, and their fundamental ideas are similar.
-Both use self-attention to derive the history embedding, which is then used to model the conditional intensity function.
-The two models differ only in some implementation details.
-This model also cannot handle event descriptions or generate event descriptions.

-(4) \textbf{GPT-3.5-turbo enhanced Attentive Neural Hawkes Process (ANHP-G3.5)}~\citep{shi2024language}: the best performing baseline in their proposed LAMP, a method that leverages pre-trained LLMs for abductive reasoning to improve event prediction.
-This model can handle historical event descriptions but cannot generate future event descriptions.

-(5) \textbf{Qwen2.5-0.5B}~\citep{yang2024qwen2}: To the best of our knowledge, no existing TPPs baseline can generate future event descriptions.
-To evaluate the quality of event description generation, we compare our method with the vanilla language model Qwen2.5-0.5B, fine-tuned on the same dataset without temporal information.
+\item \textbf{GPT-3.5-turbo enhanced Attentive Neural Hawkes Process (ANHP-G3.5)}~\citep{shi2024language}: the best performing baseline in their proposed LAMP, a method that leverages pre-trained LLMs for abductive reasoning to improve event prediction.
+This model can handle historical event descriptions but cannot generate future event descriptions. \item \textbf{Qwen2.5-0.5B}~\citep{yang2024qwen2}: As far as we know, no existing TPPs baseline can generate future event descriptions.
+To evaluate the quality of event description generation, we compare our method with the vanilla language model Qwen2.5-0.5B, fine-tuned on the same dataset without temporal information. \end{itemize}